Spring 2018 Database and Information Systems Qualifying Examination – Thursday, Feburary 22 – 1:00 pm to 4:00 pm

 In addition to the five questions of the examinee’s choice, each examinee must also answer one required question.
 The required question will test the examinee’s understanding of the basic concepts from the three subareas of the exam, and the examinee must answer all 9 of subparts of this question.

-In addition to the DAIS written qual, each examinee will have a 15-minute one-on-one meeting with three DAIS faculty members.
+In addition to the DAIS written qual, each examinee will have a 15-minute one-on-one meeting with all DAIS faculty members, except their advisor.
 Examinees are instructed to prepare a total of three slides for this meeting: two on the examinee’s current research progress and papers (published, submitted, or in preparation), and one slide on the student’s future research goals.
 Each of these meetings will be a conversation on the examinee’s research progress and research plan, and will assess (1) the examinee’s ability to communicate and defend the technical aspects of and motivation for their research (2) the examinee’s academic preparation and ability to perform independent research.